Non-intrusive model reduction of advection-dominated hyperbolic problems using neural network shift augmented manifold transformation: Numerical Experiments

-We consider the popular higher order methods benchmark case \cite{spiegel2015survey, wang2013high}, Isentropic Convective Vortex to test our NNsPOD-ROM methodology.
+We consider the popular higher order methods benchmark case \cite{spiegel2015survey, wang2013high}, isentropic convective vortex to test the proposed NNsPOD-ROM methodology.
 The governing equations considered are the 2D Unsteady Euler equations (\ref{eqn:Euler equation}), to describe the motion of the inviscid, compressible flow of our benchmark case. \\

 where $\rho$ is density, ($u,v$) are velocity x and y component, $p$ is pressure and $E$ is total energy.
 The thermodynamic closure is obtained by the total energy equation (\ref{eqn: Energy equation}) and in our case we consider constant specific heat ratio, $\gamma = 1.4$ and gas constant, $R_{gas} = 287.15$ J/Kg.K.